Learn how to sew knit fabric with a sewing machine. You don’t have to be afraid, and these sewing tips make it easy and fun!

 It helps remove any waviness caused by putting the knit fabric through your sewing machine.
 Washing the garment can also help the fabric return to it’s natural state and remove waviness.

-If you make something using this tutorial, I’d love to see!
+If you make something using this pattern, I’d love to see!
 Please share it on social media with the hashtag #heatherhandmade and tag me![mailerlite_form form_id=5]